Hackur45/competitive-programming-stats-collector/readme.md

 # Competitive Programming Profile Data Collector

-This repository automates the collection of your competitive programming profile data from **Codeforces** and **LeetCode**, storing it in a structured format within your GitHub repository.
+This repository automates the collection of your competitive programming profile data from **Codeforces** and **LeetCode**, storing it in a structured, versioned format within your GitHub repository.

 ---